mota494/GitHub-Profile-Customization/README.md

 <div align="center">

-# Your one stop shop for GitHub customization
+# Your one stop shop for GitHub profile customization

 </div>